nbrosson/pyspark-starter/README.md

 # Start the Spark Job

 1. Run the following command to prepare the spark job.
-It will create a dist directory in which there will be all needed files and data (actually, just one zip file)
+It will create a dist directory in which there will be all needed files and data (actually, just one zip file for now...)

 ```
 make
 ```

-2. Start the Pyspark job (feel free to update with your own parameters)
+2. Start the Pyspark job (**feel free to update with your own parameters**)

 ```
 spark-submit --name "Pyspark Starter" --master "local[*]" --driver-memory 12g --conf spark.executor.memory=12g --conf spark.driver.maxResultSize=20g --py-files ./dist/jobs.zip main.py